Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testSomething() {}
 ```

-### Absolute and relative references
+### Absolute and relative links

-It’s possible to reference declarations both absolutely (with package and class name) and relatively (based on scope and
+It’s possible to refer to declarations both absolutely (using fully qualified names) and relatively (based on scope and
-imports where declaration is defined).
-Though, with extension functions referenced by `Type` like `[Type.functionName]`
+imports where the link is defined).
+Though, with links to extensions with `Type` like `[Type.functionName]` it’s possible to refer via fully qualified name
-it’s possible to use absolute reference only for `Type`.
-While when using `[functionName]` absolute reference is
+only for `Type`.
-possible only for `functionName`.
+While when using `[functionName]` fully qualified name is possible only for `functionName`.

 ```kotlin
 package com.example